 When we came to Zurich, we expected a place like Hong Kong.
 A bustling financial center, with people rushing around everywhere to try and find their next paycheck.
 We thought the people here would be somewhat insular and uninviting.
 We expected New Yorkers (as per their stereotypical characterization).
 We didn’t expect friendly faces and a rather unassuming town.
 That was, what Zurich was though.

 Probably one of the most eventful things we saw in the city was a marathon race taking place through the streets.
 We mean, it’s a great thing, but it wasn’t what we expected from one of the world’s largest financial centers.
 On that note those, we’re planning on heading on a marathon run next year.
 We don’t know where yet, but let us know!
-We’re always in the mood for fit travelling, so let us know your favorite marathons in the world!
+We’re always in the mood for fit traveling, so let us know your favorite marathons in the world!

 Despite the city’s seemingly simple lifestyle, it was a great place to walk around.
 Its buildings are unique, and there’s a lot to say for being forced to just sightsee for a day and not think about work (the lack of a good café).
 Regardless, at the end of the day, Agness’ sweet tooth was satisfied with some of the local Zurich chocolate.
 Yum!